TorbenRahbekKoch/mr-legacy/public/data/blogs/still-learning-fsharp/entry.md

 hard to do outside Visual Studio.

-Also Microsoft has served us .NET Core/5/6/7/8/... and embraces open source to a high degree (probably where it most serves their business model) all in all leading to the experience of working with the code being very similar for C# and F#.
+Also Microsoft has served us .NET Core/5/6/7/8/... and embraces open source to a high degree (probably where it most serves their business model, but still...) all in all leading to the experience of working with the code being very similar for C# and F#.